oracle/weblogic-deploy-tooling/site/developer/developer_guide.md

 #### `wlst_type`

-This value is the model folder's corresponding name in WLST.
-The `${x:y}` notation described above is often used here to distinguish offline and online folder names
+This value is the type name of the WLST MBean that corresponds to a model folder.
+The `${x:y}` notation described above is often used here to distinguish offline and online folder names.

 #### `child_folders_type`

-This value specifies how the tool will map the domain model element to WLST MBeans.
+This value specifies how the tool will map the domain model element to one or more WLST MBeans.
 The values are:

 - `single` (default) - this element represents a single MBean, and the MBean name is known.